ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software engineer go broke?
-Because he lost his domain in a bet!
+1. Why did the developer go broke?
+Because he lost his domain in a cyber attack!

-2. Why was the computer cold?
-It left its Windows open!
+2. Why did the programmer quit his job?
+Because he didn't get arrays!

-3. How does a computer programmer break the ice at parties?
-They say "Hello, World!"
+3. How does a computer get drunk?
+It takes screenshots!

-4. Why did the cybersecurity expert bring a ladder to work?
-To scale the firewall!
+4. Why do programmers prefer dark mode?
+Because light attracts bugs!

 [
-Tue Nov 14 01:08:56 UTC 2023
+Wed Nov 15 01:10:26 UTC 2023
  ]